NanoComp/meep/doc/docs/Python_User_Interface.md

 arguments related to the spatial region (`vol`, `center`, and `size`) are ignored.
 If no arguments are provided, then the entire cell is used.

-By default, for empty dimensions of the grid slice `get_array_metadata` will return *two* elements corresponding to the nearest Yee grid points.
-Setting `collapse=True` will collapse the empty dimensions into a *single* element using a linear interpolation of the nearest Yee grid points.
-If the empty dimension of the grid slice exactly overlaps the Yee grid points, the array slice that is returned will *always* have a single element independent of the value for `collapse`.
+For empty dimensions of the grid slice `get_array_metadata` will collapse the *two* elements corresponding to the nearest Yee grid points into a *single* element using linear interpolation.

 If `return_pw=True`, the return value is a 2-tuple `(p,w)` where `p` (points) is a list of `mp.Vector3`s with the same dimensions as `w` (weights).
 Otherwise, by